alexdarbyshire/alexdarbyshire.com/content/posts/migrating-docker-compose-to-kubernetes-k3s/index.md

   - Linux
 ---

-In this post, we will look at migrating Docker Compose run services to Kubernetes using a lightweight version called K3s.
+In this post, we will look at migrating Docker Compose run services to K3s, a lightweight version of Kubernetes.

 K3s provides an approachable way to experience Kubernetes.
 It is quick to spin up and takes care of a lot of boilerplate, which suits a test environment.
 We can work our way up to full Kubernetes (K8s) in the future.

 We will continue using this site as an example and build upon the [previous post]({{< ref "/posts/self-hosted-website-with-hugo-docker-and-cloudflare-tunnels/index.md" >}} "Self-Hosted Website with Hugo, Docker, and Cloudflare Tunnels") which got our [GitHub repo to here.](https://github.com/alexdarbyshire/alexdarbyshire.com/tree/b468af84c2b2473776549cbba7d3238541556ce2)

 ## What is Kubernetes and where does it fit with Docker?
-- **Kubernetes, OpenShift, Docker Swarm** Container orchestration tools that automate the deployment, scaling, and management of containerised applications across multiple nodes (machines).
+- **Kubernetes, Docker Swarm** Container orchestration tools that automate the deployment, scaling, and management of containerised applications across multiple nodes (machines).
+- **Rancher, Openshift, Portainer** Container management platforms that provide interfaces for interacting with Container Orchestration Tools.
 - **Docker Compose** A tool for managing multi-container applications on a single node or within a Docker Swarm.
 - **Docker** A tool for building images, interacting with image registries, and running containers.